wokeupsnorlax/direct-democracy-nft/README.md

 # direct-democracy-nft
-To create a direct democracy NFT
+To create a direct democracy NFT.
 See "Roadmap" for a detailed outline of the project